bobombolo/automata/README.md

 # automata v.0.1.1
-### A minetest mod for growing various cellular automata, including conway's game of life...
+### A minetest mod for growing various cellular automata, including conway's game of life and giant procedural trees.

 ### Installation
 like any minetest mod just install the mod as "automata" in your mods folder